-While you are there visit old castles and cathedals, enjoy fresh seafood or just kick back and embrace the laidback atmosphere of southern Italy.
+While you are there visit old castles and cathedrals, enjoy fresh seafood or just kick back and embrace the laidback atmosphere of southern Italy.

 If you are wanting to escape to Italy and not be in a crowded city, then this is your place.
-They are also home to an amazing Truffle Festival that they host every year.
+It is the napa valley of Italy.
+Expect of course better food.

 You won’t find many hotels or fancy restaurants here.
-This is a true old school Italian village where the whole villages meets in the town square to enjoy an Aperol spritz at the end of the day.
+This is a true old-school Italian village where the whole village meets in the town square to enjoy an Aperol spritz at the end of the day.

-Trento is amazing place to visit year around, so whether you are looking for snow, or wanting to visiting in the summer months you won’t be disappointed.
-It is absouletly stunning year round.
+Trento is an amazing place to visit year-round, so whether you are looking for snow, or want to visit in the summer months you won’t be disappointed.
+It is absolutely stunning year-round.

 7. Limone Sul Garda

 However, it can also be very expensive and overcrowded.
-Gucci, Prada, and other expensive store can be found here, which means not everyone can afford it.
+Gucci, Prada, and other expensive stores can be found here, which means not everyone can afford it.

 Lampedusa beaches have shallow waters with colorful marine life, making it a great place to snorkel or scuba.
-You are also likely to see turtles and dolpins swimming.
+You are also likely to see turtles and dolphins swimming.